 Use Common Phrases and Short Sentences

 To help the students grasp the importance of what you are saying, it is necessary to avoid long and complex sentences.
-Simple everyday phrases that they can appreciate and replicate at their leisure is the perfect way to go.
+Simple everyday phrases that they can appreciate and replicate at their leisure are the perfect way to go.

 Use Visual Aids to Help ESL Students to Understand the Material

 Pictures speak more to students learning a new language than anything else.
 It’s important to make learning fun for students to optimize learning.
-The pronunciation of the object may be different in both languages, but the meanings are the same by and large.
+The pronunciation of the object may differ in both languages, but the meanings are the same by and large.
 Use more PowerPoint presentations, drawings, and flashcards to illustrate your points.

 Get ESL Students to Enjoy Writing

 Apart from visual aids, allow them to write as much as possible.
 Simple short paragraphs of recent events or general knowledge tests are ideal.
 At the end of such a task, ask the students to talk about the things they have written to one another.
 Doing this will help them enhance their writing skills as well as their comprehension skills.

 Practice, they say, makes perfect.
 Don’t dwell too much on lecturing.
 Use games and other such activities to get students engaged.
 Divide the class into groups and let them compete in different indoor vocabulary games and outdoor sports, all the time, interacting expressly in English.